gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 ## Working with Spark DataFrames

-The data needed here has been uploaded to MinIO in the **Working with RDD** section.
+The data needed here has been uploaded to Object Storage in the **Working with RDD** section.

 You can use one of the three different options described above (**PySpark**, **Apache Zeppelin** or **Jupyter**) to access the Spark environment.
 Don't forget to add the `%pyspark` directive when using **Apache Zeppelin**.